tcmichals/HacksterIO/SPIQuadCopter/HARDWARE_PINS.md

 ## Hardware Passthrough Architecture

-The Tang9K contains a hardware UART bridge that operates independently of the Wishbone bus:
+The Tang9K routes serial passthrough through the motor pins using a mux:

 ```
 FPGA Internal Architecture: